codyogdenprime/weekend_challenge_04/README.md

 ## Install Instructions

-Create a Postgres database named `mello.'
+Create a Postgres database named `mello`.

 Run the following SQL commands to setup the tables: